maelswarm/magsearch/README.md

   -----------

-  Navigate with the arrow keys.
+  Navigate with the arrow keys. <br>

-  Search options are either ThePirateBay or BTDigg.
+  Search with either ThePirateBay or BTDigg. <br>
   Use Ctrl-B & Ctrl-N to flip search page.

-  Socks compatible.
+  Socks compatible. <br>

-  Searching on TOR uses .onions.
+  Searching on TOR uses .onions. <br>
   Settings allow for quick changes to blocklist and player settings.